pozi/PoziConnectConfig/~Shared/SQL/Discrepancy Reports/readme.md

 These 'reference' audits provide general information about detected discrepancies, many of which will automatically generate the appropriate fixes in the M1.

+## Council Addresses vs Vicmap Address

+This audit compares all non-secondary addresses in Council and Vicmap based on property number and where the `num_address` vales differ.

+Many of these results will appear in the S edits of the M1.

 ## Council Properties Not Found In Vicmap

 Note: may include current P edits